 Adelaide Film Festival (ADL Film Fest) is an eleven-day celebration and exploration of Australian and international screen culture with a unique program of screenings, forums and special events.
 The event has rapidly established itself as one of the boldest and most innovative in the country and has made a name for itself internationally as a platform for exciting new talent in the Australian industry.
 Originally presented biennially in March, since 2013 the Adelaide Film Festival has been presented in October.

-The youngest but most dynamic national screen event, Adelaide Film Festival was established in 2002 and was placed in Variety’s list of ’50 Unmissable Film Festivals’.
+The youngest but most dynamic national screen event, Adelaide Film Festival was established in 2003 and was placed in Variety’s list of “50 Unmissable Film Festivals”.
 It is Australia’s premier film event, launching new films, art and interactive projects to national and international audiences.

-The cornerstone of the Festival is the Adelaide Film Festival Investment Fund (AFFIF), funded through the South Australian Government.
-Since its inception in 2003, the AFFIF has helped to redefine the role of film festivals in Australia.
-As the first fund of its type in this country and a rarity worldwide, it has rapidly come to be recognized as a major force encouraging and showcasing new work in the Australian film industry.
+The cornerstone of the Festival is the Adelaide Film Festival Fund, funded through the South Australian Government.
+Since its inception in 2003, the Fund has helped to redefine the role of film festivals in Australia.
+As the first fund of its type in this country and a rarity worldwide, it has rapidly come to be recognised as a major force encouraging and showcasing new work in the Australian film industry.

 Across 7 festivals, the Fund has commissioned 86 projects.
 Fund-supported films have gone on to garner national and international acclaim, screening at major festivals and winning 100 international and 186 national prestigious awards (as at February 2018).
-Amongst this swag of laurels are two at Cannes, one at Berlin and two Sundance Film Festivals wins.
+Amongst this swag of laurels are an Emmy, two awards at Cannes, one at Berlin and two Sundance Film Festivals wins.
 Learn more about the Fund here.

 Adelaide Film Festival grows each year, with an audience exceeding 60,000 people in 2017.
-In the same year, ADL Film Fest achieved an economic impact to the state of $10.4M.
-Of the 136 films from 48 countries that screened, 34 were world premieres and 39 were Australian premieres.
-The Australian-oriented program included 39 Australian films and an amazing 33 projects were from South Australia.
+In the same year, ADL Film Fest achieved an economic impact to the state of $11.1M.
+Of the 153 films that screened, 24 were world premieres and 40 were Australian premieres.
+The Australian-oriented program included an amazing 32 projects were from South Australia.